jansanchez/sqlite-alpine/readme.md

 # **sqlite-alpine**

-An Image for Node.js based in Debian Alpine cd
+An Image for SQLite based in Debian Alpine

 ## Run + bash (temporaly)
 ```
 docker run -it --rm jansanchez/sqlite-alpine sh